 Downloading very large backup files (over 1 GB) from Acquia Cloud over HTTP is prone to failure.
 The best way to download large files from Acquia Cloud is to use SFTP, scp, or rsync.

 Daily backups from the last three days are always available to you.
 You can make additional backups at any time, for example, for critical stages of development.
+You should also periodically check to make sure that backups are being successfully completed and test your ability to restore websites from a backup copy.

 - Automatic backups